Getting Started with Oracle PeopleSoft Performance Monitor

 Published On: January 11th, 20234.6 min read

-Oracle (PM) is a diagnostic utility that monitors the performance of the across web servers, application servers, and process scheduler servers.
-The application allows businesses to access real-time, historical performance data across their implementation, which brings visibility to application performance and other critical business processes.
+Oracle Performance Monitor (PM) is a diagnostic utility that monitors the performance of the across web servers, application servers, and process scheduler servers.
+The application allows businesses to access real-time, historical performance data across their PeopleSoft implementation, which brings visibility to application performance and other critical business processes.

 Like other PeopleSoft applications, PM will need to be fine-tuned to each company’s implementation to ensure it collects actionable performance data.
 This data can be collected and presented through custom PM charts and analytics that provide great feedback on operations.
 From there, it’s easy to review reports and apply subsequent performance improvements to streamline things.